devmjm/spring-carapp-demo-partial/README.md

 1. Run the project as a 'Spring Boot App'
 2. Use Postman to make REST requests to your service
 3. Confirm you are able to achieve the behavior described in step 3 above.

+### Further Help
+A completed version of this demo can be found at: https://github.com/devmjm/Demo/tree/master/CarApp

 ## Additional Resources
 - REST basics: https://spring.io/understanding/REST